-However, another form of funding that might not be on your radar, and it can come in quite handy when you are in a cash crunch.
+However, another form of funding might not be on your radar that can come in quite handy when you are in a cash crunch.
 It is a business line of credit, also referred to as a revolving line of credit, and it is the choice of millions of business owners nationwide.
-This Balboa Capital blog article explains how a business line of credit works, and how it can benefit your company.
+This Balboa Capital blog article explains how a business line of credit works and how it can benefit your small business.

 Access to credit, whenever you need it.

-In order to understand how a business line of credit works, it is important to know how it differs from a traditional term loan.
+To understand how a business line of credit works, it is essential to know how it differs from a traditional business loan.
 For starters, a loan is a one-time lump sum of cash that is repaid, along with interest, over a specific time.
-A business credit line, on the other hand, is not a sum of money you borrow.
+On the other hand, a business credit line is not a sum of money you borrow.

 A business line of credit can help you better manage your cash flow because you only need to repay when you draw from the line.
 For example, if you have a $150,000 credit line and draw $30,000, you will only need to pay back the $30,000, plus interest.
 You will not have to pay interest on the $120,000 balance that you carry.

 Secured vs. unsecured line of credit.

 Unsecured lines of credit do not require collateral, but they have higher interest rates.
 That is because the lender is assuming a higher risk.
-When deciding between a secured and an unsecured credit line for your business, look at your individual needs and your budget.
-If you need access to credit immediately and do not mind paying extra, an unsecured credit line might be a good option.
+When deciding between a secured and an unsecured credit line for your business, look at your individual needs and budget.
+For example, if you need access to funding immediately and do not mind paying extra, an unsecured credit line might be a good option.

-Common uses of business credit lines.
+Common uses of credit lines.

-Not only does it give you instant access to a fixed amount of capital, it also helps build your business credit rating.
+Not only does it give you instant access to a fixed amount of capital, but it also helps build your business credit rating.
 Each time you draw from your line and pay it back on time, you are giving your credit score a little boost that can help you get better rates in the future.